 One good example of this is the use of cellulosic ethanol in Ariel detergent.
 This material will be produced at DuPont’s new biorefinery in Nevada.
 This will be the world’s largest bioethanol refinery, producing 30 million gallons of cellulosic ethanol a year with zero net carbon emissions.

 These sustainability innovations are all made with a focus on performance.
 Ariel is getting better every year.
-Our latest innovations gives you the best clean yet, using less detergent thanks to innovative Ariel compaction.
+Our latest improvements mean that both powder and liquid detergents offer our best yet clean, while using less detergent thanks to innovative Ariel compaction.
 There’s more, too.

 A sustainable future

 Ariel Excel Gel makes it possible to achieve outstanding cleanliness even at low temperatures, which means shorter washing cycles.
 In Ariel’s world, great results don’t need to put unnecessary burdens on the environment.

 We recommend not to wash half loads, but to wait until you can wash a full load, and always wash at the lowest possible temperature allowed by the care label, as Ariel Excel Gel gives amazing cleanliness even in a cold wash.